-Every antivirus scanner has a virus definition file, database, or dictionary that contains thousands of known virus signatures.
-These signatures allow an antivirus program to identify past viruses that have been analyzed by security professionals.
+Every antivirus scanner has a virus definition file, database, or dictionary containing thousands of known virus signatures.
+These signatures allow an antivirus program to identify past viruses that were analyzed by security professionals.
 Today, there are well over 100,000 different known virus signatures that can be used for comparison.

 Signature-based detection is an excellent way to prevent past known viruses and is the best method of detection without creating a false warning.
 However, signature-based detection cannot detect new viruses until the definition file is updated with new virus information.

 If a virus has made it past the above detections, the antivirus analyzes the behavior of programs running on the computer.
 If a program begins to perform strange actions, the antivirus may trigger a warning.
-Some of the strange actions, or behaviors, the antivirus watches for are listed below.
+Below are examples of the types of actions and behaviors that may trigger a warning.

 - Changing settings of other programs.